 Live performance – check out your favourite bands and artists on social media, many are doing live performances from their own homes.

-Spending lots of time at home in self-isolation is the perfect opportunity to learn new skills, work towards gaining a new qualification or learning a new language.
+Spending lots of time at home in self-isolation or shielding is the perfect opportunity to learn new skills, work towards gaining a new qualification or learning a new language.
 If there is something you have always wanted to do but never find the time to work on it, now is the time.
 Just go for it and enjoy.

 These are a few examples of places to learn: